Laura Ann Rau Historic Preservation Award

 Laura Ann was born in 1926 in Alleyton, Texas, and graduated from the University of Texas in 1947.
 She currently serves as the Executive Director of CHPT.

-Every year the Columbus Historical Preservation Trust awards the annual Laura Ann Rau Preservation Award to a deserving local preservation project or individual who has been involved with preservation activities in the community.
-Through the Laura Ann Rau Preservation Award, we can think of no better way to highlight a local preservationist doing his or her part to preserve Columbus’ important legacy in Texas history.
+Every year the Columbus Historical Preservation Trust awards the annual Laura Ann Rau Historic Preservation Award to a deserving local preservation project or individual who has been involved with preservation activities in the community.
+Through the Laura Ann Rau Historic Preservation Award, we can think of no better way to highlight a local preservationist doing his or her part to preserve Columbus’ important legacy in Texas history.

 2020: Habitat for Humanity